Rumindu/my-notes/Java/42 The Object class.md

   //no need to add this "extends Object" part public class UIControl extends Object{}
   ```
-- This is why every class we declared has some additional methods.
 - `Object` class is declared in `java.lang` package.
 So it's available every where
   ![](assets/Pasted%20image%2020240710225809.png)
+- The `Object` class is the reason for having some additional methods apart from we declared in the class.
 ## Members of Object class
 - getClass()
 	- returns `Class` object.
 From this we can read metadata of an object.
 Foe example we can find all attributes and methods define in object.